zejiran/openai-textbox-mentions/README.md

 ### Frontend Initialization

 1. cd `./user-mentions-dashboard`.
-2. Configure server hostname and port variables in `src/App.js`.
+2. Configure server URL variable in `src/App.js`.
 3. Install dependencies with `npm install`.
 4. Run the app in the development mode with `npm start`.